A simple guide to which benefits and discounts you might be entitled to and how to get them

 Some local councils will also register you as disabled if you have any kind of physical disability.
 You need to talk to their Social Services or Adult Services department to find out if you qualify.

-Like the old Disability Living Allowance, PIP is made up of two parts – a “daily living component” and a “mobility component”.
-The standard daily living payment is £55.10 per week and the enhanced payment is £82.30.
-The standard mobility payment is £21.80 per week and the enhanced payment is £57.45.
+Like the old Disability Living Allowance, PIP is made up of two parts – a daily living part and a mobility part, and each part has two levels of payment depending on need, standard and enhanced.
+The standard daily living payment is £60 per week and the enhanced payment is £89.60.
+The standard mobility payment is £23.70 per week and the enhanced payment is £62.55.

 You will be assessed to work out the level of help you’ll get, and you’ll be regularly reassessed to make sure you’re getting the right benefits.